-Certificate Paths: To help ensure that access to the Service Management API is secure, a certificate is associated with the subscription.
+Certificate Paths: To help secure access to the Service Management API, a certificate is associated with the subscription.
 The management service uses this certificate to authenticate requests.
 The certificate can be self-signed or signed by a certification authority.
 Any valid X.509 v3 certificate is suitable, as long as its key length is at least 2048 bits.

 This is an optional field.
 If you use it, the certificate is uploaded to the Certificates folder for the particular hosted service in the Hosted Services node in the Window Azure Management Portal.